Collecting Dust From Sanders

-I have a question on dust extraction.
-I have a Delta 2hp dust collection with the HEPA bag, it works great but….
-You knew there was a but… :-) Sanding is the issue.
-I generally hook up my shop vac to the portable disk and belt sanders, etc. They clog up quickly and then leave dust all over.
-I have yet to find a way to hook them to the big delta.
+I have a Delta 2hp dust collector with the HEPA bag and it works great, but (you knew there was a but), sanding is an issue.
+I generally hook up my shop vac to the portable sanders.
+They clog up quickly and then leave dust all over.
+I have yet to find a way to hook these smaller tools up to the big delta.
 Any thoughts?